-13.3 Disembodied vs. embodied technical change Arrow's and Romer's models build on the idea that the source of learning is primarily experience in the investment goods sector.
-Both models assume that the learning, via knowledge spillovers across firms, provides an engine of productivity growth in essentially all sectors of the economy.
-And both models (Arrow's, however, only in its simplified version, which we considered in Chapter 12, not in its original version) assume that a firm can benefit from recent technical advances irrespective of whether it buys new equipment or just uses old equipment.
+in Chapter 12, not in its original version) assume that a firm can benefit from recent technical advances irrespective of whether it buys new equipment or just uses old equipment.
 That is, the models assume that technical change is disembodied.
 13.3.1 Disembodied technical change Disembodied technical change occurs when new technical knowledge advances the combined productivity of capital and labor independently of whether the workers operate old or new machines.
 Consider again (13.1) and (13.3).
 When the K_t appearing in (13.1) refers to the total, historically accumulated capital stock, then the interpretation is that the higher technology level generated in (13.3) or (13.8) results in higher productivity of all labor, independently of the vintage of the capital equipment with which this labor is combined.
 Thus also firms with old capital equipment benefit from recent advances in technical knowledge.
 No new investment is needed to take advantage of the recent technological and organizational developments.
 Examples of this kind of productivity increases include improvement in management and work practices/organization and improvement in accounting.
 13.3.2 Embodied technical change In contrast, we say that technical change is embodied, if taking advantage of new technical knowledge requires construction of new investment goods.
 The newest technology is incorporated in the design of newly produced equipment; and this equipment will not participate in subsequent technical progress.
 An example: only the most recent vintage of a computer series incorporates the most recent advance in information technology.
 Then investment goods produced later (investment goods of a later "vintage") have higher productivity than investment goods produced earlier at the same resource cost.
 Whatever the source of new technical knowledge, investment becomes an important bearer of the productivity increases which this new knowledge makes possible.
-Without new investment, the potential productivity increases remain [©] Groth, Lecture notes in Economic Growth, (mimeo) 2015.
+Without new investment, the potential productivity increases remain potential instead of being realized.8 One way to formally represent embodied technical progress is to write 8The concept of embodied technical change was introduced by Johansen (1959) and Solow (1960).
+The notion of Solow-neutral technical change is related to embodied technical change and capital of different vintages. [©] Groth, Lecture notes in Economic Growth, (mimeo) 2016.

-potential instead of being realized.8 One way to formally represent embodied technical progress is to write capital accumulation in the following way, $$\dot{K}t = q_t I_t - \delta K_t, \tag{13.13}$$ where I_t is gross investment at time t and q_t measures the "quality" (productivity) of newly produced investment goods.
+CHAPTER 13.
+PERSPECTIVES ON LEARNING BY DOING AND LEARNING BY INVESTING capital accumulation in the following way, $$K_t = q_t I_t - \delta K_t, \tag{13.13}$$ where I_t is gross investment at time t and q_t measures the "quality" (productivity) of newly produced investment goods.
 The rising level of technology implies rising q_t so that a given level of investment gives rise to a greater and greater addition to the capital stock, K, measured in efficiency units.
 Even if technical change does not directly appear in the production function, that is, even if for instance (13.1) is replaced by $Y_t = F(K_t, L_t)$, the economy may in this manner still experience a rising standard of living.